jtimberman/jtimberman.github.com/source/_posts/2015-04-03-chef-audit-mode-introduction.markdown

 audit_mode :audit_only
 ```

 Next, let's write a control rule to test.
 Since we're using the default `.kitchen.yml`, which includes Ubuntu 12.04 and uses SSH to connect, we can assume that SSH is running, so port 22 is listening.
-Let's write a control that asserts this is true.
+The following control asserts this is true.

 ```ruby
 control_group 'Blog Post Examples' do